 - Carry out research into the degree you are applying for through our course finder www.maynoothuniversity.ie/courses;

 - Reflect on your own motivation for applying for a denominated degree.
 For example you might consider why you want to take a more specialised degree in Business (BBS/BBA Business and Management, MH404) rather than taking Business (Management) as part of the Bachelor of Arts Degree (BA MH101).

 If you have a disability or specific learning difficulty and require examination support for the written assessments, please download the Request for Examination Supports Form.
-You should send in this form with your supporting documentation to Bridget Gormley, Disability Office, MAP Lodge, North Campus, Maynooth University, Co Kildare, Ireland.
+You should send in this form with your supporting documentation to Bridget Gormley, Disability Office, MAP Lodge, North Campus, Maynooth University, Co Kildare, W23 F2K8, Ireland.